ece1786-2024/Memoraid/GUI/ReadMe.md

 agent_mode = ["pure_chatgpt", "sys_api"][1]
 ```

 **Note:**
-User can access external knowledge beyong the RAG system from ChatGPT.
-This is only available from `pure_chatgpt` mode, as the accuracy of the information cannot be validated.
+ Users can access external knowledge beyond the RAG system through ChatGPT.
+This feature is only available in the **`pure_chatgpt`** mode, as the accuracy of the information cannot be validated.

 ![External Knowledge](../imgs/UI_ext_kw.png)
 ------